 Since Houthi rebels seized the government in 2014, a Saudi-led coalition has been engaged in combat with them.
 Al-Qaeda in the Arab Peninsula and ISIS have also increased activity opposed to both groups and further serve to increase unrest.

 So far, the conflict has resulted in over 6,400 deaths, over 30,500 people injured and 2.8 million people internally displaced.
-In a country of 25.6 million people, 82 percent of the population is in need of emergency humanitarian assistance and 19.3 million Yemenis are without safe drinking water or sanitation.
-At the beginning of the conflict, 14.4 million Yemenis faced chronic food insecurity, but that figure has increased by 35 percent since the conflict began.
+In a country of 25.6 million people, 82% of the population is in need of emergency humanitarian assistance and 19.3 million Yemenis are without safe drinking water or sanitation.
+At the beginning of the conflict, 14.4 million Yemenis faced chronic food insecurity, but that figure has increased by 35% since the conflict began.

 To alleviate the crisis, more than 70 humanitarian organizations have been attempting to provide assistance to those experiencing these conditions.
 However, limited access and budgets have hampered its ability to reach a majority of the population.

-Even before the most recent conflict, Yemen was one of poorest countries in the Middle East.
-37.3 percent of the population live below the poverty line of $2 a day per person, the concentration of which live in rural areas.
-Statistics from 2012 indicate that almost 60 percent of children under the age of five have chronic malnutrition, 35 percent are underweight, and 13 percent have acute malnutrition, which are some of the highest rates in the world.
+Even before the most recent conflict, Yemen was one of the poorest countries in the Middle East.
+Thirty-seven percent of the population lives below the poverty line of $2 a day per person, the concentration of which live in rural areas.
+Statistics from 2012 indicate that almost 60% of children under the age of five have chronic malnutrition, 35% are underweight, and 13% have acute malnutrition, which are some of the highest rates in the world.

 Such conditions compounded with poor infrastructure prevent humanitarian assistance from accessing those Yemenis in need.
 Even with a cease-fire signed in March, difficult-to-reach areas are limited in the amount of assistance they can receive.